OUR MISSION SERVING THE VETERINARY COMMUNITY

 Enjoy one of our cases, “Is Tabby Toby Too Tubby?”
-You’ll see that learning can be fun and relevant with case studies.
-Through our book, developed specifically for the veterinary practice, our training, blogs, and discussion, we will bring together those of you in the veterinary practice (or other workplaces, too) who know how important effective communication is to the success of your business.
+You’ll see that learning can be fun and relevant.
+Through our book, developed specifically for the veterinary practice, our training, blogs, and discussion, you’ll find yourself engaged in learning by relating to familiar dilemmas and scenarios.
+We bring together those in the veterinary practice (or other workplaces, too) who know how important effective communication is to the success of your business.

-And share with us communication dilemmas you have experienced.
-You may see your situation show up in our future cases!
+Check out Communication Case Studies: Building Interpersonal Skills for the Veterinary Practice.
+Then let us know how using our cases has helped your business improve its performance, and share with us communication dilemmas you have experienced.
+You may see your situation show up in one of our future cases!

 Sign up (on the panel on the right) to receive blogs and communication tips to continuing developing your skills with your co-workers and with your customers.